 Foods And Beverages

 As a registered dietitian, my first instinct is to look to food as a potential solution to a problem.
-I believe that most people with frequent and chronic migraine can find some relief by identifying food triggers or shifting to a diet that causes less inflammation for them.
-But you are reading this because you have episodic migraine and want to try minimizing your attacks.
+I believe that many people with frequent and chronic migraine can find some relief by identifying food triggers or shifting to a diet that causes less inflammation.

-My advice to you is the assume you have some food triggers and try to identify them.
 You may already know some of your food triggers.
-Maybe you notice the consistent searing head pain you get after eating or drinking the same food or drink.
-Perhaps you made the connection between your visits to Costco when you get the big canister of chocolate covered almonds and a huge wedge of aged cheese and an uptick in attacks.
+Maybe you notice the consistent searing head pain you get after eating or drinking the certain foods or drink.
+Perhaps you made the connection between your visits to Costco when you get the big canister of chocolate covered almonds and a huge wedge of aged cheese and have an uptick in attacks.
 For many people, the best way of identifying food triggers is by an avoidance diet or a migraine-oriented elimination diet.

 Avoidance Vs. Elimination Diets